 The strong and inelastic demand for healthcare in America — our demand for the very latest technological advances in diagnosis and treatment — sends soaring skyward the prices we pay for medical testing and procedures, far above the reach of the average American.
 Hospitals, to be competitive with one another, attract the better doctors using generous fee-based pay schemes, whereby doctors, who are always vulnerable to malpractice suits anyway, are financially incentivized to perform services that might not be effective or even necessary.

 Hospitals must also recover the costs of multi-million dollar medical equipment that attracts both the finest physicians and the privately insured.
 So even when existing medical equipment is working well, an innovation in technology imposes pressures upon hospital administrators to update their equipment in order to retain market competitiveness.

-But there are other causes for this pricing predicament: Doctrinaire free market advocates ascribe it to our government’s market interference–its limiting of nationwide insurance competition, its mandating that illegals and the indigent receive treatment, and its insufficient reimbursement models for Medicare and Medicaid.
+But there are other causes for this pricing predicament: Doctrinaire free market advocates would ascribe it to our government’s market interference — its limiting of nationwide insurance competition, its mandating that illegals and the indigent receive treatment, and its insufficient reimbursement models for Medicare and Medicaid.

 But the healthcare issue is far more complex than this.

-The resulting marginal fall in demand for emergency medical care might be well reflected in lower prices paid by all.
-So ought we struggle to forestall and overturn the verdict of Nature, even at great cost to family, or to society?
+The consequent fall in the demand for emergency medical care might be well reflected in lower prices paid by all.
+So ought we struggle to forestall and overturn the verdict of Nature, even at great cost to family or to society?
 Is that a civil right?

 But is an enlightened attitude toward life, disease and death required in a country whose medical field advances so quickly?
 It seems quite likely that another century will not pass before genetic therapies have overtaken the spread of disease in humanity.
 Perhaps then we can “back-engineer” our own human evolution.